progrium/flynn-grid/README.md

 # The Grid

 The Grid is a distributed, container-based Unix process scheduling framework and service platform.
 It turns a set of networked hosts into a mostly homogeneous grid of nodes ready to run heterogeneous jobs.
+It is the "layer 0" of Flynn.

 [Read more in the documentation.](http://flynn.viewdocs.io/flynn-grid)